How to Choose The Best Nursing Pillows

 What kind of nursing pillow is best?

-That depends on your personal preferences and the length of time you plan to breastfeed.
-If you’re breastfeeding for the first time, we recommend buying a nursing pillow that can be used from newborn to toddlerhood.
-These pillows are typically made of soft cotton or bamboo, have a slim profile that makes them easy to store in a nursery closet or under baby’s crib, and come in a variety of sizes and shapes.
+That depends on your preferences and the length of time you plan to breastfeed.
+If breastfeeding for the first time, we recommend buying a nursing pillow that can be used from newborn to toddlerhood.
+These pillows are typically made of soft cotton or bamboo, have a slim profile that makes them easy to store in a nursery closet or under a baby’s crib, and come in various sizes and shapes.

-If you’re planning to breastfeed for an extended period of time—more than six months—or if you want to use your nursing pillow with multiple children, we recommend purchasing one made out of memory foam.
-Memory foam pillows are firmer than other types and offer the most support while also being comfortable enough to use through multiple pregnancies (and even after!).
+If you’re planning to breastfeed for an extended period—more than six months—or if you want to use your nursing pillow with multiple children, we recommend purchasing one made out of memory foam.
+Memory foam pillows are firmer than other types and offer the most support while being comfortable enough to use through multiple pregnancies (and even after!).

 How long do you use a nursing pillow?

 You can use a nursing pillow throughout pregnancy and while breastfeeding, but it’s important to remember that they aren’t designed for sleeping on at night (or during naps).
-Your body needs different support when sleeping than it does while sitting up straight during the day.
+Your body needs different support when sleeping than sitting up straight during the day.

 Nursing pillows